 We take this to heart.
-It is why we empower our leaders to openly and frequently engage in conversations with their employees on ethics and compliance topics.
-It is central to model it.
-And it's one of the reasons the leader of Ethics and Compliance, the role I currently hold, is a member of Eaton's senior leadership team.
-It gives ethics a seat at the table, where we are visible and able to share important information directly with the company's top leaders.
+And It is why we empower our leaders to openly and frequently engage in ethics and compliance topics.
+It is central to Ethics and Compliance on his Senior Leadership Committee, ensuring that ethics never gets siloed and important information always gets shared.

 But let's face it; "ethics" can mean different things to different people, and that makes it challenging to operationalize.
-It is by no means impossible, however.
-Here are a few of the ways we do it.
+Challenging, but by no means impossible.
+Here is how we do it.